-To avoid failure of the DC motor, the fuses on this control must be resized to match the fuse size listed on the motor nameplate.
-Do not exceed 10 Amps maximum on Unit A and 5 Amps maximum on Unit B.
+To avoid failure of the DC motor, the fuse on this control must be resized to match the fuse size listed on the motor nameplate.
+Do not exceed 10 Amps maximum.

 3. LIMITING THE MAXIMUM OUTPUT OF CONTROL

 The MAX output trimpot can be adjusted to limit the maximum vibration level of the vibratory feeder when the Main Control Dial is fully turned up.
 When setting up the MAX output of the feeder control, the output wiring to feeder must be connected and the control set for the proper pulse (60 or 120) setting.
 The Run Jumper must be connected as shown on the wiring diagram or on the ON/OFF Control Guide.